danielb2/slack-standup/README.md

     editor: nvim # or code -w ... etc
     ```

-1. Sublime / VS Code Editor
+1. Sublime and VS Code Editor
     * Note you must use the -w (--wait) option with the editor.

 2. TMUX Sessions